wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 These provide runtime configurations when invoking steps and pipelines.

-For some steps, certain options are required, for example to designate which nodes to delete on a `p:delete` step (using the `match` option).
+For some steps, certain options are required: for example, to designate which nodes to delete on a `p:delete` step a `match` option must be set.

 Values assigned to options can be simple (string value flags) or complex (such as map objects, or expressions to be evaluated).

 Its ports and options together provide an *interface* for using a step.

-Options can be set on steps using abbreviated syntax (attributes) or long syntax (`p:with-option`)
+Options can be set on steps using long syntax (`p:with-option`), but they are more commonly set using attributes.
+One example: the `parameters` attribute on a `p:xslt` step, which is used to send runtime stylesheet parameters (bound to a map object) into an XSLT transformation.

 ?src/test-landing.xpl?
 Parameters are sent to the stylesheet using an XProc option (in attribute syntax).
 <!--- WAP: Which bit in test-landing is an option? -->